ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create-async-replication.md

 {% note tip %}

-Before creating an asynchronous replication instance, you must [create](create-object-type-secret.md) a secret with authentication details for the source database or ensure that you have access to an existing secret with the required authentication details.
+Before creating an asynchronous replication instance, you must [create](create-object-type-secret.md) a secret with authentication credentials for the source database or ensure that you have access to an existing secret.

 {% endnote %}

-The following statement creates an asynchronous replication instance to replicate the `original_table` source table in the `/Root/another_database` database to the `replica_table` target table in the local database:
+The following statement creates an asynchronous replication instance to synchronize the `original_table` source table in the `/Root/another_database` database to the `replica_table` target table in the local database:

 ```yql
 CREATE ASYNC REPLICATION my_replication_for_single_table